 To be selected for the program, students must meet, at a minimum, the following conditions:

 - Have a basic understanding of, and express a specific interest in, social work practice in public welfare;

-- Have been admitted into the Social Work MSW program and be a full time graduate student;
+- Have been admitted into the Social Work MSW program and be a

 - Be eligible for field instruction and accept a placement in a local Department of Social Services;